Clone Saga: MC2

 A new Clone Saga began in the pages of Amazing Spider-Girl.
 Normie Osborn, inheriting a few of his grandfather's laboratories, stumbles across a fluid tank containing an exact physical duplicate of Mayday Parker, with several journal entries left behind by Norman Osborn indicating that she is the real Mayday.
 This May is eventually revealed to have symbiotic powers.
-Eventually, both Mays come to an understanding and, with the aid of Peter and the spirit of his late Aunt May, defeat Norman Osborn in a psychic duel when all three Parkers are merged briefly into one body controlled by Norman's active consciousness.
+Eventually, both Mays come to an understanding and, with the aid of Peter and the spirit of his late Aunt May, defeat Norman Osborn in a psychic duel when all three Parkers are briefly merged into one body controlled by Norman's active consciousness.
 The story continued in The Spectacular Spider-Girl, a feature being published both online and in the pages of the new Web of Spider-Man.
 In it, the new May changes her name to April and becomes Mayday's rival and occasional partner.
 Eventually, April is defeated by the Fury and the Goblin Queen and told that she is the clone.
 April is eventually freed and together, she and Mayday defeat the Fury.
 April afterwards begins to get involved with the gang warfare erupting in New York and eventually cuts herself off from the Parker Family.

 The saga ends with a future incarnation of April who, having experienced a drastically darker future which is created from Mayday's death, travels back in time and urges her past self to save Mayday's life.
 April agrees, and seemingly sacrifices her own life to save Mayday as she is caught in a ferocious explosion.
-Mayday mourns April's passing, though Peter is not convinced of her death and assures May that clones have a habit of turning up again.
+Mayday mourns April's death, though Peter believes that she survived.